PeterWinzell/car-simulation/openDS4.5/OpenDS/tools/Qt_settingsdata_testapp_client/TcpConsoleClient/ReadMe.txt

 *If successfull you should see some debug information about connection status and values from the simulation server in a console window or on your raspberry pi.

-Note: the default console configured in Qt creator does not seem to work, if so then you can resolve it by changing in Tools->options, Environment/System-tab change "Terminal" to the "xterm -e".
+Note1: The default console configured in Qt creator does not seem to work, if so then you can resolve it by changing in Tools->options, Environment/System-tab change "Terminal" to the "xterm -e".

+Note2: OpenDS/tools/settingscontroller_client/examples is a good starting point to check how to build XML messages for retrieving different data.
+All the values you can subscribe or do get on can be found in "APIData.java" in the source code for the OpenDS simulator.

+Note3: OpenDS/tools/OpenDS Documentation.pdf contains some usefull information on how to configure the simulator, but does not contain any detailed information about the server.